yugabyte/yugabyte-db/docs/content/v2024.1/develop/change-data-capture/using-logical-replication/yugabytedb-connector.md

 ### Adding connector configuration

-To run a the connector, create a connector configuration and add the configuration to your Kafka Connect cluster.
+To run the connector, create a connector configuration and add the configuration to your Kafka Connect cluster.

 **Prerequisites**